LLNL/.github/docs/setup_steps.rst

 The basic steps are:

-A. Create repo on GitHub or create local directory to existing repo.
+A. Create repo on GitHub or create local directory to existing repo
-B. Install Sphinx.
+B. Install Sphinx
-C. Build and configure doc files (you must be in the docs directory to run ``pipenv run make html``).
+C. Build and configure doc files
-D. Set up GitHub and RtD webhook integration.
+D. Set up GitHub and RtD webhook integration
-E. Create .rst files.
+E. Create .rst files

 ------------------------
 A. Create Repo/Directory